Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 Brazilians Queue For Precious Water As Flood Damage Intensifies

-Porto Alegre, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) Teams scurried on Tuesday to deliver humanitarian aid in Porto Alegre and other flood-ravaged municipalities in southern Brazil, where queues formed for drinking water as forecasters warned of more downpours.
+Porto Alegre, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) Teams in flood-ravaged southern Brazil scrambled Tuesday to deliver humanitarian aid to Porto Alegre and other inundated municipalities, where queues formed for drinking water as forecasters warned of more downpours.

+"The tolls continue to rise and unfortunately we anticipate that they are still very inaccurate because the emergency is continuing to develop," said Governor Eduardo Leite.

-Nearly 400 municipalities have been hit, including state capital Porto Alegre, and more than 156,000 people have been forced to leave their homes as streets were transformed into rivers after days of record-breaking rain.
+Nearly 400 municipalities have been hit, including state capital Porto Alegre, with more than 160,000 people forced to leave their homes as streets have transformed into rivers after days of record-breaking rain.

 Porto Alegre is home to some 1.4 million people and the larger metropolitan area has more than double that number.